 If you have a budget of $200, you open yourself up to a new level of amp when compared to the entry-level practice amps that dominate the sub-$100 category.
-Sure, the amps on this page aren’t going to bring the house down with power or tone, but they are a big step up when it comes to output and versatility.
+Sure, the amps on this page aren’t going to bring the house down with power or tone, but they are a big step up in terms of output and versatility.

 Do You Need a Head or a Combo Amp?

 It’s nice to have a choice isn’t it?
-Choosing between a head or a combo isn’t something you can do in the sub-$100 price range, but these days – thanks to quality amps becoming more affordable – it is certainly an option.
+Choosing between a head or a combo isn’t something you can do in the entry-level price range.
+However, these days – thanks to quality amps becoming more affordable – it is certainly an option in this $200 category.
 But which is right for you?

 The Final Word